England–Scotland football rivalry: 1967

 England had won the 1966 FIFA World Cup at Wembley less than a year before the 1967 game, and were undefeated in 19 games.
 Despite fielding four of the Celtic side that went on to win the European Cup a month later and stars such as Denis Law, Jim Baxter and Billy Bremner, Scotland were massive underdogs going into the match.
 Scotland took an early lead through a goal by Law, and Bobby Lennox put Scotland 2–0 up with just 12 minutes remaining.
 England were somewhat hampered by the fact that Jack Charlton suffered an injury early in the game.
-England manager Alf Ramsey was unable to substitute Charlton and therefore decided to use him in the unfamiliar role of centre forward.
+At that time, the rules governing international football prevented the England manager Alf Ramsey from substituting Charlton, so he decided to use him in the unfamiliar role of centre forward.
 Ironically, Charlton scored England's first goal.
 Scotland soon reestablished a two-goal lead, however, with Jim McCalliog making the score 3–1.
 Geoff Hurst scored a late goal to make the final score 3–2 to Scotland.

 Baxter played "keepie uppie" as Scotland toyed with their opponents late in the game.
 The Scots playfully claimed afterwards that the victory made them unofficial world champions.
 Ultimately, however, it was England who qualified for the 1968 European Championship because of results in the other matches.